Rigidity of topological entropy of boundary maps associated to Fuchsian groups: Proof of Theorem

 \section{Proof of Theorem~\ref{thm P as unions of Q}}

-We now prove~\Cref{thm P as unions of Q}, that is, that each cylinder interval $\CylI\P\omega$ can be written as unions of cylinder intervals $\CylI\Q\eta$ (see \Cref{fig cylinders} for two examples).
+We now prove~\Cref{thm P as unions of Q}, that is, that each cylinder interval $\CylI\P\omega$ can be written as unions of cylinder intervals $\CylI\Q\eta$ (see \Cref{fig cylinders} for the decompositions of $\CylI\P{(1,16)}$ and $\CylI\P{(1,17)}$).
 For the remainder of the \namecref{sec appendix}, we use the term ``cylinder'' (specifically, ``$\P$-cylinder'' and ``$\Q$-cylinder'') instead of ``cylinder interval'' for brevity.

 From~\eqref{cylinder definition}, we derive a common recursive description of cylinders:

 For our particular boundary maps, we have an alternative recursive relation: using the fact that each $T_k$ is bijective on all of $\Sb$, we can compute